cohma/cohma/README.md

 ## Hi there 👋

-My name is Maria Cohen and I am a QA Engineer ✨
+My name is Maria and I am a QA Engineer ✨

 ## 📊 My statistics